InvestEdge/express-landlord/README.md

 # Quick Start

 Follow these steps to get up and running!
-The final code has also been made available in the Landlord QuickStart project.
-In addition to the QuickStart, another more robust example can be found in the "example" folder in this project.

 ## 1. Set up your project

 The folder structure is completely configurable, but this is a good starting point: